virtual-labs/exp-circular-plate-iitd/experiment/experiment-name.md

-## Free Vibration of the circular plate
+## Free vibration of the circular plate